Chapter 4123-3 Claims Procedure

 (A) Preparation and execution of forms.

-(1) The “First Report of Injury” form (FROI-1) for applying for payment from the state insurance fund due to an injury, occupational disease, or death shall be completed by both the employee.
-The employee shall sign the FROI-1 at the points designated on the form.
+(1) The "First Report of Injury" form (FROI-1) or equivalent for applying for payment from the state insurance fund due to an injury, occupational disease, or death may be completed by the employee, employer, medical provider, or other interested party.
+If someone other than the employee submits a FROI-1 or equivalent, the bureau may contact the employee to attempt to verify that the employee wishes to pursue the application.
 To accept or deny the validity of the claim, the employer may complete and sign the form at the designated point or may use a separate writing, telephone, or other means of telecommunication.

 (2) The FROI-1 for applying for payment from a self-insuring employer shall be completed, signed by the employee, and returned to the self-insuring employer.
 In situations where there is no prescribed form, a notice in writing shall be given in a manner sufficient to inform that a claim for benefits is being presented.